matsim-melbourne/matsim-melbourne.github.io/index.md

-# AToM​: The Activity-based and agent-based transport model of Melbourne

 ## What is AToM​

 AToM is a city-scale multi-modal transport simulation, modelling a full day in the transportation system of Melbourne for understanding intended and unintended consequences of a change in the environment on individuals’ travel behaviour​.